fpereiro/dale/readme.md

 ### Setup

 We wrap the entire file in a self-executing anonymous function.
 This practice is commonly named [the javascript module pattern](http://yuiblog.com/blog/2007/06/12/module-pattern/).
 The purpose of it is to wrap our code in a closure and hence avoid making the local variables we define here to be available outside of this module.
-A cursory test indicates that local variables exceed the scope of a file in the browser, but not in node.js.
-Globals exceed their scope despite this pattern - but we won't be using them.
+A cursory test indicates that local variables exceed the scope of a script in the browser, but not in node.js.
+This means that this pattern is useful only on the browser.

 ```javascript
 (function () {